 How a digital timestamp works

-A digital timestamp gives you proof that the contents of your work existed at a point-in-time and that the contents have not changed since that time.
-The procedures maintain complete privacy of your documents themselves.
-The result is simple, secure, independent and portable proof of electronic record integrity.
-In summary, it is called a digital signature.
-Use our service to provide an external witness (a timestamp signature) to the existence of your data, like an electronic or digital notary.
+The result is simplesecureindependent and portable proof of electronic record integrity.
+By using digital signature technology and audited security our service provides an external witness (a timestamp signature) to the existence of your data, like an electronic or digital notary.
 We never see your actual data; it is that simple and here is how it works:

 The trusted TimeStamp process consists of two parts:

-- The Internet links you to the DigiStamp web-based security service.
+• The Internet links you to the DigiStamp web-based security service.
 We return to you a signed electronic timestamp certificate that contains your file's fingerprint.

 This method of creating a timestamp was published in public standards and laws; how to create a timestamp was not invented by DigiStamp.
 The digital timestamp was defined as part of the technology called Digital Signatures, or PKI (Public Key Insfrastructure).
 DigiStamp uses this accepted method and then adds an external audit and certified hardware to create a web-based security service that you can trust and afford.